tangalbert919/gigabyte-laptop-wmi/README.md

 Control Center on Windows.
 Because it is implemented as a WMI device, interacting with it on Linux is difficult.

-This kernel driver enables interaction with the EC via WMI methods:
-* On Aero/AORUS models, there are two: `WMBC` and `WMBD`.
-* On Sabre/Gigabyte Gaming models, there is one: `WMBB`.
-(Currently not supported)

-The controls are available through sysfs, while the sensor data are available through HWMON.
+This kernel driver enables interaction with the EC via WMI methods `WMBC` and `WMBD`.
+The controls are made available through sysfs, while the sensor data are available through HWMON.

 The objective is to eliminate the need to use "hacks" to interact with the EC, such as calling ACPI directly from userspace (as root) or by loading `ec-sys`